jennleww/cs342/PatientOrganization/PatientOrganization/README.txt

 # Patient & Medication Management System

 ## Description
 This Swift program allows you to manage patients and their medications effectively.
-It includes features such as tracking patient information, managing prescribed medications, checking medication schedules, and determining blood type compatibility for transfusions.
+It includes features such as tracking patient information, managing prescribed medications, and determining blood type compatibility for transfusions.

 ## Features
 - **Patient Management**: